 CareLink™ 29901 Programmer with Software Application SW034 versions 8.3 and 8.4

 Medtronic has identified two versions of software that are susceptible to the one-time partial reset during programming interrogation – software applications SW034 version 8.3 and version 8.4.
 As documented in the original communication (March 2020), the risk for a partial reset on first interrogation with a programmer is approximately 2%.
-As of May 6, 2021, there are 434 complaints received due to this issue and zero (0) adverse events reported as a result of this behavior.
+As of November 8, 2021, there are 448 complaints received due to this issue and zero (0) adverse events reported.

 This advisory has been addressed through release of new software to correct for the issue.
-Software application SW034 version 8.5 is available for installation on Model 2090 and Encore programmers.
+Software application SW034 version 8.5 (or higher) must be installed on Model 2090 and Encore programmers to correct for this issue.
 Based on your facility’s needs and accessibility, a Medtronic Representative or authorized personnel may assist with updating programmers in your account.
 Refer to the original communication (below) for additional details.

 ORIGINAL COMMUNICATION - MARCH 2020

 This notice provides information regarding the potential for a one-time loss of diagnostic information due to a partial electrical reset that may occur for patients implanted with a Medtronic Claria MRI, Amplia MRI or Compia MRI Cardiac Resynchronization Defibrillator (CRT-D).
 Based on data available as of March 2020, the calculated occurrence rate of this one-time partial reset is approximately 2%.
 Device therapy and programmed settings are not affected by a partial electrical reset.

 A patient with a Claria MRI, Amplia MRI, or Compia MRI may experience a partial electrical reset when the patient has their device interrogated with a programmer that has been updated to software application SW034 version 8.3, and it is the first interrogation with this new software.